 Why do we focus on the most important places?

 As on land, some places in the ocean are more important than others.
-Marine Conservation Institute focuses on winning protection for the oceans’ best places.
+Marine Conservation Institute is committed to securing lasting protection for the world's wildest ocean places through initiatives like the Global Ocean Refuge System (GLORES).

 As marine scientists, we know that certain important things occur only in certain places.
 On land, every real estate agent will tell you that location really matters.
 That’s equally true in the sea.
 We can seldom see these places from a vantage above the sea surface, but fishermen, marine scientists and scuba divers all know that some places have species or processes that don’t happen everywhere.